stat545ubc-2022/RishikaDaswani_MiniDataAnalysis/Milestone 2/MiniDataAnalysis-Milestone2.md

 At the end of Milestone 1, I was interested to see if there was a correlation between height and diameter for the tree species,focusing on one particular genera as the dataset is quite large.
-If we find there is a correlation, it would be helpful to carry on and find out which species has the largest height and diameter and where the highest population of this species is (neighborhood wise).
+If we find there is a correlation, one could answer other questions such as which species has the largest height and diameter and where the highest population of this species is (neighborhood wise).
 Subsequently, I would also like to see if having a root barrier affects the diameter of the particular genera of tree chosen.
 When conducting preliminary analysis in Milestone 1, we saw that there is some impact of root barrier on the diameters of trees so further investigations would be helpful.
 <!----------------------------------------------------------------------------->

 Now, try to choose a version of your data that you think will be